By Traciana Graves

 - How do I return to myself while giving so much to someone else?

-- Can I still chase my dreams and show up fully for my family?
+- Can I still pursue my dreams while showing up fully for my family?

 - What does aligned presence look like when I feel stretched thin?